1Computer1/headpats/README.md

 # Headpats

-Pattern matching in JavaScript without new syntax.
+Pattern matching and tagged unions in JavaScript without new syntax.
 See the [guide](./docs/0.%20How%20to%20Use.md) on how to use Headpats!
 Refer to the [documentation](./docs) for specific information on pattern matching and built-in features.